 Popular Dating App Tinder is now available in several countries in the Middle East including Iran, Kuwait and Afghanistan.
-As expected in some of the more strict Islamic nations, the app comes with a few restrictions.
+As expected in some of the more strict Islamic nations, the app comes with a few rules.
 Ahmed Al Bassam of the Religious Council of Kabul explained how it will work in his native Afghanistan.

-Ahmed said it shows that people in the West have a totally outdated idea of what it’s like to be a woman in modern Afghanistan.
+Ahmed said it shows that people in the west have a totally outdated idea of what it’s like to be a woman in modern Afghanistan.

-There have been encouraging signs recently that parts of the Islamic world are serious about leaving the dark ages behind and moving into the 21st century.
-Last year Saudi Arabia finally announced that it is going to allow women to drive, ending a longstanding policy that has become a global symbol of the oppression of women in the ultra-conservative kingdom.
+There have been some encouraging signs lately that parts of the Islamic world are serious about leaving the dark ages behind.
+Last year Saudi Arabia announced that it was going to allow women to drive, finally ending a policy that had become a global symbol of the oppression of women in the ultra-conservative kingdom.

 The move is seen as a victory not only for Saudi women but also for Saudi men who will at long last be able to make jokes about women drivers.